 Why Women Are at Greater Risk for Depression Than Men

 Depression can affect anyone, regardless of gender, age, or background.
-However, research shows that women are more likely to experience depression than men.
-In fact, women are twice as likely to have depression than men.1
+However, research shows that depression in women is more common than in men.
+In fact, women are twice as likely to face mental health challenges like depression.1

-This gender gap in depression rates raises important questions about depression in women versus men.
+This gender gap in depression rates raises important questions about depression in women compared to men.
 What factors contribute to this disparity?

 • Hormonal changes throughout a woman's life